knpuniversity/oauth/knpu/client-credentials.rst

 ... but the hens are a little tired.

 That's it!
+Brent can now set this to run with a CRON job then get some well-deserved rest and relaxation!

-This is the Client Credentials grant type, which is a way for us to use the Client ID and Client Secret from our application to get an access token that can only access the account that created the application.
+The Client Credentials grant type is a way for us to use the Client ID and Client Secret from our application to get an access token that can only access the account that created the application.
+This is way better than putting your username and password in the code in part because the access token is scoped to *only* allow us to collect eggs.
+And if you ever need to, you can always revoke access to the CRON job by deleting the application.

-This is probably the simplest OAuth situation and is perfect when you need to write something that only has access to *your* account.
-This is way better than putting your username and password in the code!
-And because you've used scopes to limit what your application can do, you've made things even safer!
-If necessary, you can always revoke access to just the CRON job later by deleting the application.

 Ultimately, Client Credentials is *a way* to get a token that gives your application access on behalf of a COOP user.
 Let's move on now to the grant